m4ttsch/omscs-notes-notes/operating-systems/datacenter-technologies.md

 All of this scaling should be able to happen automatically, and the provisioned resources should be accessible anywhere, anytime.

-Note that you wouldn’t potentially own these resources, but this may be a fair compromise.
+Note that you wouldn't potentially own these resources, but this may be a fair compromise.

 Goals of cloud computing, summarized:
 - On-demand, elastic resources and services